brukshut/freight/README.md

 ```
 ## Shipment Endpoint

-- New shipments can be created by POST'ing valid JSON to `/shipments/<id>` endpoint.
+- Shipments can be created or modified by posting valid JSON to the `/shipments/<id>` endpoint.
-- Existing shipments can be viewed by accessing `/shipments/<id>` endpoint.
+- Existing shipments can be viewed by accessing the `/shipments/<id>` endpoint.
 ```
 bash% curl -s -S http://localhost:5000/shipment/S00001175 | jq .
 {